-- (1) When investigating 'level 3 traffic crashes' members should inspect the vehicles involved and record their condition. - (2) In serious traffic crashes, where a vehicle fault has been alleged, or evidence of serious negligence or serious breaches of the traffic or criminal law exist, the member-in-charge of the investigation should discuss with Crash Investigation Services the need for a mechanical examination of any vehicles involved - (3) In the case of serious traffic crashes or where there is a requirement that a vehicle involved in a crash be inspected by a transport inspector or the National Heavy Vehicle Regulator, the request from the member in charge of the investigation should be addressed to Crash Investigation Services.
-Members from that section will arrange for a Crash Inspection Request form to be forwarded to the senior transport inspector or the National Heavy Vehicle Regulator. - (4) The National Heavy Vehicle Regulator is be contacted and requested to attend;
+- (1) When investigating 'level 3 traffic crashes' members should inspect the vehicles involved and record their condition. - (2) In serious traffic crashes, where a vehicle fault has been alleged, or evidence of serious negligence or serious breaches of the traffic or criminal law exist, the member-in-charge of the investigation should discuss the with Crash Investigation Services the need for a transport inspector to examine any vehicles involved and supply a report.

-- (a) all heavy vehicle crashes (vehicles in excess of 4.5 tonnes) that result in a fatality or serious injury; - (b) all heavy vehicle crashes where the driver claims the crash was caused by a vehicle defect; and - (c) any crash involving a passenger bus except where only minor property damage results. - (5) Members are to provide all reasonable assistance for that officer to inspect the vehicle/s involved.
+- (3) In the case of serious traffic crashes or where there is a requirement that a vehicle involved in an accident be inspected by a transport inspector, the request for such from the member in charge of the investigation should be addressed to Crash Investigation Services.
+Members from that section will arrange for a Crash Inspection Request form to be forwarded to the senior transport inspector. - (4) Transport inspectors are to be requested to attend: - (5) all heavy vehicle crashes (vehicles in excess of 4.5 tonnes) that result in a fatality or serious injury; - (a) all heavy vehicle crashes where the driver claims the accident was caused by a vehicle defect; and - (b) any crash involving a passenger bus except where only minor property damage results. - (6) Members are to provide all reasonable assistance for that officer to inspect the vehicle/s involved.